hairyjay/PSInet/README.md

 ## Replicating and Reading Results

+Since we have two directions for our work, explored independently of each other, we separated our experiments off into two different folders, `CMA-ES Experiments` and `Wav2Vec Experiments`.

 Results can be obtained by replicating the experiments within their respective folders.
 Instructions can be found within each folder.

-Since we have two directions for our work, both explored independently of each other we separated our experiments off into two different folders, CMA-ES Experiments and Wav2Vec Experiments.

 Both of these folders contain a submodules of epsnet to handle their work.